 From looks alone, the French Bulldog looks far from a threat.
 After all, they’re small dogs with a vibrant smile – nearly all the time.
 But when you examine the temperament of the breed, you’ll understand that kids and Frenchies are a match made in heaven.

 The dog breed’s temperament, in our opinion, is one of the most crucial factors in determining the kid-friendliness of the breed.
 Kids can be rowdy, noisy and often times, unpredictable.
 It’s a huge reason why dogs need a temperament that’s stable.

 And according to the ATTS, the French Bulldog has just that.
 In a temperament test, these dogs scored a passing rate of 96.2%.
 For reference, the average among all breeds is just 83.4%!
 With that said, it’s hard to get a Frenchie to show aggression.

 The American Temperament Test Society (ATTS) is credited for this data.
 Established in 1977, the ATTS is a non-profit organization that’s evaluated tens of thousands of dogs through many decades – and still continuing!

 Their methods of measuring temperament is simple, though it tells us a lot.
 First, the Frenchie is put on a 6-foot loose leash.
-The dog enters a field and is given a number of external stimulants.
+The dog enters the field and is given a number of external stimulants.
 From there, 3 ATTS judges will evaluate their responses.